askiggy/docs/reference/place-data.md

 ## Boundaries

 Many data sets have location fields that link a row of data to a real place on Earth.
-Depending on the particular location field, that may be a relatively general place (e.g. a **metro area** or **county**) or a very specific place (e.g. a **parcel** or **address**).
+Depending on the particular location field, that may be a relatively general place (e.g. a **metro area** or **county**) or a very specific place (e.g. a **quadkey** or **address**).
 Traditionally, some of the challenge in dealing with location data involves conversion from specific to general places.
 For example, a dataset may have a field for **address**.
 But the available economic data only comes at the **county** level.
 How to link from the **address** to the relevant **county**, in order to add features from the economic dataset?

 We use the term **boundary** to describe the geographic area over which some data is aggregated.
-Iggy pre-aggregates features to boundary levels ranging from general (**metro area**) to specific (**parcel**) so that users can pull data at exactly the level they need.
+Iggy pre-aggregates features to boundary levels ranging from general (**metro area**) to specific (**quadkey**) so that users can pull data at exactly the level they need.
 For example, if your data set includes a **zip code** field, Iggy provides features that have been pre-aggregated at the **zip code** level like **count of restaurants per capita** within each zip.

 Currently Iggy provides features pertaining to the following boundaries, from general to specific: